marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     )
 ```

-- In contrast to Python, Groovy uses a terser syntax for defining anonymous functions called [closures](https://groovy-lang.org/closures.html), providing an implicit parameter `it`
-- Additionally, [map literals](https://groovy-lang.org/groovy-dev-kit.html#Collections-Maps), Groovy's version of Python dictionaries, are delimited with square brackets, and string keys don't require quotes
-- However, other than these cosmetic differences, the two are equivalent
+In contrast to Python, Groovy uses a terser syntax for defining anonymous functions called [closures](https://groovy-lang.org/closures.html), providing an implicit parameter `it`.
+Additionally, [map literals](https://groovy-lang.org/groovy-dev-kit.html#Collections-Maps), Groovy's version of Python dictionaries, are delimited with square brackets, and string keys don't require quotes.
+However, other than these cosmetic differences, the two are equivalent.

 ### Aggregating the count statistics
-- The remaining implementation largely follows a similar pattern where each script has a corresponding process which is then applied to the proper channel in the workflow definition
-- For brevity, I'll leave those details for the full workflow file hosted on this post's associated GitHub [repo](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.nf)
+The remaining implementation largely follows a similar pattern where each script has a corresponding process which is then applied to the proper channel in the workflow definition.
+For brevity, I'll leave those details for the full workflow file hosted on this post's associated GitHub [repo](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.nf).

-- There are, however, two tricky parts that require some finesse
-- The first of these is when the individual word count statistics are gathered into a single file
-- Alone, the `basic_stats` process (which runs `basic_stats.py`) produces a TSV of statistics derived from the word count distribution of each book that looks something like the following, using `romeo-and-juliet.txt` as an example again
+There are, however, two tricky parts that require some finesse.
+The first of these is when the individual word count statistics are gathered into a single file.
+Alone, the `basic_stats` process (which runs `basic_stats.py`) produces a TSV of statistics derived from the word count distribution of each book that looks something like the following, using `romeo-and-juliet.txt` as an example again:

 | vocab_size | longest_word | most_common_word | entropy |
 | --- | --- | --- | --- |
 | 3762 | serving-creature’s | and | 6.432 |

-- (For brevity, only a subset of the full output is shown here)
+(For brevity, only a subset of the full output is shown here.)

-- Looking at 13 TSVs individually is pretty tedious, so we'd would like to essentially stack them on top of each other
-- Nextflow fortunately has a method for manipulating channels (an [operator](https://www.nextflow.io/docs/latest/operator.html) in Nextflow jargon) to do exactly this called `collectFile`
-- Accordingly, we can expand our workflow definition to calculate and aggregate these statistics with the following lines
+Looking at 13 TSVs individually is pretty tedious, so we'd would like to essentially stack them on top of each other.
+Nextflow fortunately has a method for manipulating channels (an [operator](https://www.nextflow.io/docs/latest/operator.html) in Nextflow jargon) to do exactly this called `collectFile`.
+Accordingly, we can expand our workflow definition to calculate and aggregate these statistics with the following lines:

 ```java
 // Count words and calculate basic stats of counts